vertigoths/Person_Display_App/README.md

 ![Alt Text](https://media.giphy.com/media/tTie2Wro1lsWi1SfKQ/giphy.gif)

 # About 'Person Display App'
-In this app users needs to be logged in to use functionalities.
+In this app user needs to be logged in to use functionalities.
 After they are logged in, they can see characters from a show.
 They can also add another character to see.

 # Tried to demonstrate